 The Cross Classic Century has been an icon of American pen design since 1946.
 The Peerless 125, the Century II, and the Townsend all owe part of their distinct styles and aesthetics to this original masterpiece.

 The Classic Century 23 karat gold finish ballpoint pen is a traditional graduation gift and law enforcement gift that often becomes an antique heirloom.

 This is a thin barrel pen features a fine point in each writing style - ballpoint pen, rollerball pen, fountain pen.
 The Classic Century pen and pencil set features a 0.7mm mechanical pencil to pair.
 It is also one of the only Cross designs still manufactured as a pen and pencil set.

 What are affordable alternatives to solid gold Cross pens?

-If you're looking for a more affordable alternative to gold Cross pens, I suggest looking at pens that aren't completely gold plated, but instead ones that feature gold plated appointments.
+Have you been looking for a more affordable alternative to gold Cross pens?
+I suggest looking at pens that aren't completely gold plated.
+Instead, go for those that feature gold plated appointments.